IkramSen/dag-analyzer/gramm/README.md

 *seq2*. **par** operation is not only binary, it can take several nodes (more than one).

-After the task declaration block, the **generate** keyword allows to visualize the graph structure of task **tau**, and print it in "/tmp/gr.dot" in **GraphViz** (dot) format.
+After the task declaration block, the **generate** primitive allows to visualize the graph structure of task **tau**, and print it in "/tmp/gr.dot" in **GraphViz** (dot) format.